-In Windows 10, some store applications always run in the background.
-Microsoft designed Windows 10 to run some applications continuously to provide you with notifications but also to keep those applications constantly up to date.
-Applications such as weather-related, news, messages, games, etc. There are many users who never use the Store applications, but still run them in the background and consume system resources.
+In Windows 10, some store apps always run in the background.
+Microsoft designed Windows 10 to run some apps all the time to provide you with notifications and keep those apps up-to-date all the time.
+Apps such as for example related to weather, news, messages, games etc. There are many users who never use Store applications, but still run them in the background and consume system resources.

 Thus, by default, some applications are already enabled to run in the background.
 You may never have opened them, not even once, and you may not need them, but they do run anyway.
 The clock, notifications, photos, store, and some other applications are set to run in the background.